Drug And Alcohol Addiction In Buffalo, New York

+Substance use disorders related to Fentanyl have spread throughout the region – 44% of overdoses occurred within the city while 52% were in rural and suburban areas.
 The rise in injection-drug use has resulted in a parallel rise in viral infections like HIV and Hepatitis C, in particular.
-Since 2012, the rate of Hepatitis C infection has increased by 51%.
-Between 2015 and 2016 alone, the rate of infection increased by 75%.
+Between 2015 and 2016 alone, the rate of Hepatitis C infection had increased by 75%.

 Addiction Treatment In Buffalo

 Authorities have reacted strongly to the increases in addiction and death across New York.
-In 2012 the state legislature restricted prescription painkillers; two years later, they increased the reach of addiction treatment centers, toughened penalties for opioid possession, and boosted access to Naloxone (an anti-overdose drug).
+In 2012 the state legislature restricted prescription painkillers; two years later, they increased the reach of addiction treatment centers, toughened penalties for Opioid possession, and boosted access to Naloxone (an anti-overdose drug).
 Over two years, the increase in Naloxone saved 81% of the patients it was administered to.
-More recently, in 2017, the state of New York increased funding to fight the heroin, fentanyl, and opioid epidemic by 13% to $213 million.
+More recently, in 2017, the state of New York increased funding to fight the Heroin, Fentanyl, and Opioid epidemic by 13% to $213 million.